“We are a debt relief agency. We help people file for bankruptcy relief under the Bankruptcy Code.”

 Chapter 7 Bankruptcy of the US Bankruptcy Code is the Bankruptcy Code’s “liquidation” chapter.

-Stockton bankruptcy attorney sometimes refer to it as a “straight bankruptcy.”
+Stockton bankruptcy lawyer sometimes refer to it as a “straight bankruptcy.”
 The basic purpose of Chapter 7 is to provide you with a fresh start by wiping out all qualifying debts including credit cards, medical bills, repossession deficiencies, law suits as well as a variety of other debts.

 Upon the filing of Chapter 7 Bankruptcy petition, an impartial bankruptcy case trustee is appointed by the United States bankruptcy trustee to administer the case and liquidate the debtor’s nonexempt assets.